Q: What is included in the price of the cruise?

 · Full payment is required at time of booking for any reservations made on February 11, 2019, or later.

 All payments are in US dollars, and accepted forms of payment are American Express, Discover, MasterCard, Visa and PayPal.

-Note the charge on your credit card statement will be LKCRUISEPAY.
+The charge on your credit card statement will appear as LKCRUISEPAY.

 Q: What is the Cancellation Policy?

 Due to the unique nature of this event, all registrations will be subject to the following cancellation policy:

 From the date of booking, through January 7, 2019, initial deposit of $300 per person ($600 for single) cancellation fee will apply.

 Between January 8 and March 1, 2019: a 50% cancellation fee will be charged.

 A 100% cancellation fee (no refund) will be charged for cancellations made on or after March 2, 2019.

 No refunds will be given for “no-shows” nor will any refund be made in the event of interruption or cancellation by any passenger after the commencement of the cruise.